prushton2/bython/README.md

 $ bython -o dist -e main.py src
 ```

 To transpile without running, use the `-c` argument to specify compile without running.
 Using this with the `-e` argument does not work.
-You can also include `-t` to translate lowercase booleans to uppercase
+You can also include `-t` to translate lowercase booleans to uppercase and null to None

 ```
 $ bython -o dist -c -t src